 Surgeon Researcher obtains this information from our Surgical Sources, not the surgeon, to remove any potential conflict of interest.

-Discuss the latest surgical techniques and innovations the surgeon employs to optimize your outcome.
+Ask your surgeon about the latest surgical techniques and innovations you researched and find out how, or if, the surgeon employs to optimize your surgical outcome.

 You want a surgeon that is up to date on the latest surgical techniques and technologies but is not experimenting with them on patients.
 If your prospective surgeon says he is using a new technology, ask how many cases they have performed using that technology.
 As a rule of thumb, you don't want to be one of the first 10 patients.